Diversity and Inclusion in Hiring Processes

 “We aspire to be an engaged learning community where each member belongs and is inspired to achieve excellence.
 For us to become the community we aspire to be, we must become more diverse, inclusive and curious.
 Additionally, we aspire to be a student-centered learning community and are guided by this focus in our decision-making.”

 Our faculty and administrators already demonstrate a commitment to our strategic plan in many ways.
-By assessing applicants, we are not looking for their commitment to equity, diversity, and inclusion to produce ideological conformity.
+By asking applicants their perspective on one of the specific prompts, we are not looking for their commitment to equity, diversity, and inclusion to produce ideological conformity.
 We are looking to build upon the many valuable ways our faculty and staff have contributed to BGSU’s vision, including our commitment to an inclusive learning community that develops, transforms and impacts individuals and communities through learning, collaboration and discovery.
 You do this by:

 - Focusing on our contributions to the public good